Health Benefits of Cheese

 Nutrients in Cheese

 Cheese contains important nutrients like calcium, protein, phosphorus, zinc, vitamin A and vitamin B12.
 Did you know that it takes about ten pounds of milk to make one pound of cheese?
-This makes cheese a concentrated source of many of milk's nutrients, such as calcium, which is critical for building strong bones.
+This makes cheese a concentrated source of many of milk's nutrients, such as calcium, which is critical for building strong bones1.

 Calcium is one of the nutrients most likely to be lacking in the American diet.
 According to government statistics nine out of 10 women and seven out of 10 men fall short of calcium recommendations.
-Additionally, the high-quality protein in cheese provides your body with essential building blocks for strong muscles.
+Additionally, the high-quality protein in cheese provides your body with essential building blocks for strong muscles3.